postlight/parser/CONTRIBUTING.md

 # Run the tests for web build only
 yarn test:web

-# Run the test for a single file
+# Run the tests, then re-run tests on file changes.
+If an optional <test_file> is passed, only tests matching that string will be re-run.
 yarn watch:test <test_file>
 ```